When watching Lebron James play basketball, I’ve found myself feeling like we’re not even the same species. Same goes for many professional athletes.

 The ability to recognize this will increase your growth rate over time.

-Talent alone is never enough.
+Talent is never enough.
+Hard work is always required.